rpearce/robertwpearce.com/posts/2020-02-14-javascript-write-a-functional-programming-style-map-function.md

 but any data structure that implements a `map` method.
-Such data structures are known as [`Functors`](https://github.com/hemanth/functional-programming-jargon#functor), and some examples of `Functors` are the [Algebraic Data Types](https://github.com/hemanth/functional-programming-jargon#algebraic-data-type)
+Such data structures are known as [`Functors`](https://github.com/hemanth/functional-programming-jargon#functor), and some examples of `Functors` are the [algebraic data types](https://github.com/hemanth/functional-programming-jargon#algebraic-data-type)
 [`Maybe`](https://crocks.dev/docs/crocks/Maybe.html) and
 [`Async`](https://crocks.dev/docs/crocks/Async.html) (prior knowledge of them is not required, and out of the two, we'll only use `Maybe`).